WHAT IS YERBA MATE TEA?

 Green tea and yerba mate tea have lots in common, top among them being their properties to promote healthy lifestyles, increase mental and physical capabilities, aid weight loss, the antioxidant properties as well as help in the fight against a host of ailments.

 Despite their seemingly endless similarities, these tea types have critical differences.
-For starters, mate is rich in saponins, Caffeoylquinic, and chlorogenic acids, which are only found in trace quantities in green tea.
+For starters, organic yerba mate is rich in saponins, Caffeoylquinic, and chlorogenic acids, which are only found in trace quantities in green tea.

 Yerba mate vs Matcha